BattletechModders/LowVisibility/README.md

 ### Possible Additions

+- [] Sensors should have a range within which they work; otherwise they are just a bonus to the roll.
+Making them have a specific range, and limiting vision details to probes, might be a way to go?
 - [] Add a ```lv-jammer-boost_mX``` and ```lv-probe-boost_mX``` that provide a flat +M to any attached jammer, probe.
 This allows them to build the 'IFF Jammer' they talked about.